BEKK-IoT/getting-started/src/text/tasks/arduino/task3.md

 led.on();
 ```

-To turn of the led use:
+To turn off the led use:
 ```js
 led.off();
 ```